 Oligopoly Example #1 – Technology Industry

 The computer technology sector shows us the best example of oligopoly.
 Let us list out the computer operating software and we will find out the two prominent name Apple and Windows.
-These two players have managed the majority of the market share since long.
+These two players have managed the majority of the market share for long.
 There is one more player in this oligopoly named Linux Open Source.
 But apart from these three, there are hardly any players in this sector as they command almost 100 % of the global market share.
 The computer can be of any brand but the operating system will be for sure from any of the aforesaid three.
 They have achieved this stage because of two primary factors.

-One is the brand image and trust they have created in the eyes of consumers and secondly the lack of player who can stand in front of these 3 at the same time building trust among consumers.
-Moreover, their dominance in this sector get increased as the majority of computer software’s made are compatible with these three operating systems which in turn is making this oligopoly self-sustaining.
+One is the brand image and trust they have created in the eyes of consumers and secondly the lack of players who can stand in front of these 3 at the same time building trust among consumers.
+Moreover, their dominance in this sector gets increased as the majority of computer software’s made are compatible with these three operating systems which in turn is making this oligopoly self-sustaining.
 Their innovations into their sector also keep them unique which helps them create an ecosystem that completely sustains their growth.

 Oligopoly Example #2 – Media Industry

 Let us take the media sector in the US where almost 90% of this sector is being captured by 5-6 players.
-At the same time, 10% share is being captured by the other small players who command the chunk of viewership which include the likes of Viacom, Disney, Time Warner, NBC.
+At the same time, a 10% share is being captured by the other small players who command the chunk of viewership which includes the likes of Viacom, Disney, Time Warner, NBC.
 They capture a significant share in terms of operating rates and usage terms.
 When we look at the overall prime time programming and content selection we will observe that there is also considerable unity.

-It means if they keep the same prime time on every channel then their viewership will be diversified.
+It means if they keep the same primetime on every channel then their viewership will be diversified.
 In that case, not a single player will be able to take the edge.
-So what they follow through their unity is looking out for the share of the same viewer base by deciding the prime time for individual channel mutually.
+So what they follow through their unity is looking out for the share of the same viewer base by deciding the prime time for individual channels mutually.
 By following this even though their scalability of the TV channels will get limited to an extent but across those ranges, all the players can co-exist and that too with relative gains.
 They are not supposed to face any cut-throat competition.
 As a result of this oligopoly, the relative cost will also come down for new foray.

 Oligopoly Example #3 – Automobile Industry

 The automotive sector in the United States shows a unique example for oligopoly.
-The trinity of Ford, Chrysler and GM has come into the limelight because of technological excellence.
+The trinity of Ford, Chrysler, and GM has come into the limelight because of technological excellence.
 They have offered stiff challenges and competition to the major players across the world.
 They have smartly dominated the entire space in the US local markets.
 They are referred to as Big Three in the US automobile sector which shows they hold a unique position there.
-They have single handled the service automobile demand in the period 1950-1960 and they also earn a huge margin.
+They have single-handled the service automobile demand in the period 1950-1960 and they also earn a huge margin.
 It can be apparently seen the synchronized collusive actions taken by these three players.